 Florida Governor Calls For Raising Age Limit For Gun Purchases From 18 To 21

-Florida's governor called for a range of measures that aim to prevent shootings like the one that occurred last week in Parkland, Fla., where 17 students and staff were killed.
+Florida's Republican governor is calling for a range of measures that aim to prevent shootings like the one that occurred last week in Parkland, Fla., where 17 students and staff were killed.

-In a press conference Friday in Tallahassee, Republican Gov. Rick Scott called for a number of new laws and programs that fall into three categories: gun laws, school safety, and mental health.
+In a news conference Friday in Tallahassee, Rick Scott said he wants new laws and programs that fall into three categories: gun laws, school safety and mental health.

-He did not call for any specific weapons to be banned, and more than once mentioned that he is a member of the National Rifle Association.
+He did not ask for any specific weapons to be banned and more than once mentioned that he is a member of the National Rifle Association.

-"I know there are some who are advocating a mass takeaway of 2nd amendment rights for all Americans," Scott said.
+"I know there are some who are advocating a mass takeaway of Second Amendment rights for all Americans," Scott said.
 "That is not the answer.
 Keeping guns away from dangerous people and people with mental issues is what we need to do."

 Here's what he called for in Florida:

-- People under 21 will be banned from buying or possessing firearms with some exceptions for military and law enforcement.
+- People under 21 will be banned from buying or possessing firearms, with some exceptions for military and law enforcement.

 - A ban on the sale or purchase of bump stocks.